 - Closing important business deals.
 As a business owner, you may be offered a very lucrative business deal that needs to be signed at a specific location and on a specific date.
-Having a person to act as your agent allows those documents to be legally signed on your behalf without being present.
+Having a person to act as your agent allows documents to be legally signed on your behalf without your presence.

-- Elderly people managing their finances.
+- Financial management for the elderly.
 Finances can become more difficult — or tedious — with age.
 Making a trusted person your agent can help ease the burden.
 And because guidelines can be written in, absolute control doesn’t have to be given up.

 - Making critical medical decisions.
-A serious accident can render you unable to make vital medical decisions.
+A serious accident or medical condition can render you unable to make vital medical decisions.
 Providing your wishes to a trusted person and making them your agent is a way to maintain control over what happens, even when you’re unconscious.

 Who can I choose as an agent?

 Your agent is any trusted person you’ve chosen to act as attorney-in-fact on your behalf.
 You can also have more than one agent.
 Often, a trusted relative, business associate or friend is chosen to act as an agent for important health, business and financial matters.
 You may also opt for an actual lawyer or accountant to act as your agent.